ing-bank/scruid/README.md

 ### Search query

-Search query is a bit different, since it does not take type parameters as its results are of type `ing.wbaa.druid.DruidSearchResult`
+Search query is a bit different, since it does not take type parameters as its results are of type `com.ing.wbaa.druid.DruidSearchResult`

 ```scala
 val response = SearchQuery(